-In and amongst the scale presentation however, he casually referred to scales he’d been exploring that did not resolve at the first octave - but unfortunately did not elaborate.
+It seems he was also getting bored of these because towards the end of the video he referred to scales he’d been exploring that did not resolve at the first octave - but unfortunately did not elaborate.

 That was years ago and I did not take the bait at the time, but recently I found myself dwelling on these hypothetical structures…

-Anyway a few days later I woke up with the realisation that I already know a group of structures that only resolve over two octaves and which could be adapted to achieve the goal.
+Initially the task did not inspire any useful ideas but after a few days of dwelling on it, I woke up with the realisation that I already know a group of structures that only resolve over two octaves and which could be adapted to achieve the goal.

 If you take a C Major Scale = C D E F G A B C = R 2 3 4 5 6 7 R, and rearrange it so that it ascends in thirds, this will give you what is known as a 13th arpeggio (or chord, depending on how you play it), with these notes and intervals: